Paolo Cirio

-Career

-Paolo Cirio has won a number of awards, including the Golden Nica first prize at Ars Electronica in 2014; the Eyebeam Fellowship in 2012; and the Transmediale second prize 2008, among others.

-Cirio has exhibited in international museums and institutions, he regularly gives public lectures and workshops at leading universities, and his artworks have been covered by hundreds of media outlets worldwide.

 2001 - 2004

 In 2002, Cirio's first international action was called Anti-NATO Day.
-As an act of Hacktivism he staged a virtual sit-in (DDoS attack) in the NATO website through a Flash Player script.
+As an act of Hacktivism he staged a virtual sit-in (DDoS attack) on the NATO website through a Flash Player script.
 The Canadian Department of National Defence investigated the action and the Eisenhower Institute used it as a case study to identify future vulnerabilities in space security.
-Cirio promoted the action through an anti-war web portal called StopTheNato.org, which he launched in 2001 and updated periodically until 2006.
+Cirio promoted the action through his anti-war web portal called StopTheNato.org, which he launched in August 2001 and updated periodically until 2006.